timjogorman/RicherEventDescription/guidelines.md

 *deli * *section*.

-A general way of thinking of this is that we usually don't want to be keeping track of ``hot dog'' in ``hot dog stand''.
-Yet the important issue is that if you were tracking a story about tainted hot dogs, then knowing whether the ``hot dog'' in a particulra hot dog stand is part of a set of ``tainted hot dogs'' is an important part of understanding what the document would be saying.
+A general way of thinking of this is that we usually don't want to be keeping track of "hot dog" in "hot dog stand".
+Yet the important issue is that if you were tracking a story about tainted hot dogs, then knowing whether the "hot dog" in a particulra hot dog stand is part of a set of "tainted hot dogs" is an important part of understanding what the document would be saying.
 How can we tell the difference?